The Common Language Group

 Next meeting

-The next meeting will be an in person meeting in London on Tuesday 27 June 2023.
-The topic is Digitilisation of seafood supply chains.
+The next meeting will be in person in London on Thursday 20 June.
+Our topic will be: Seafood trade and geopolitical events.
 For further information, please contact: Karen Green

 Previous two meetings

-- Pelagic stock status in the Northeast Atlantic.
-Steve Mackinson, Scottish Pelagic Fishermen’s Association.
+- Pelagic fish stock status in the North East Atlantic.
+Steve Mackinson, Scottish Pelagic Fishermen's Association (SPFA).

 CLG meeting notes